meltano/meltano/docs/src/guide/getting-started.md

 # Getting Started

 Welcome to Meltano!
 Meltano is your solution for taking you from data source to dashboard.
 What does that mean?
-It means we have you covered from:
+It means we have you covered through the entire data lifecycle:

 - Model
 - Extract